EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 Your games may not show up for a few reasons:

 * Make sure your file path is correct.
-Refer to the [EmuDeck Cheat Sheet](../../emudeck-essentials/cheat-sheet.md) for which folders correlate to which system.
+Refer to the [Cheat Sheet](../../cheat-sheet.md) for which folders correlate to which system.
     * Example: Nintendo DS games are placed in `Emulation/roms/nds`
 * Make sure your ROMs are in the correct file format.
-Refer to the [EmuDeck Cheat Sheet](../../emudeck-essentials/cheat-sheet.md) for the correct file format.
+Refer to the [Cheat Sheet](../../cheat-sheet.md) for the correct file format.
     * Example: Many emulators are not compatible with `.7z` or `.zip` files.
 You will need to extract these files to use them.
 The cheat sheet will list which emulators can and cannot use `zip` files.
 * Make sure you know how to generate an App List, refer to #how-to-generate-and-save-an-app-list, for further instructions.
 * Steam ROM Manager's UI sometimes does not scale properly and the scrollbar on the right does not let you scroll down.
 However, you can either resize the window or scroll in the middle to see the rest of your generated app list.